Krishna-ctrl1/Robust-Canvas-Bot/README.md

 # Robust Semantic-Aware Robotic Canvas Reconstruction

 This repository contains the codebase for the **Robust Semantic-Aware Robotic Canvas Reconstruction** project.
-The system is designed to act as a "superhuman" robotic drawing pipeline that transcends traditional "edge tracing" algorithms by understanding 3D volumes, cleaning corrupted data (low light and motion blur), and intelligently repairing linguistic text.
+The system is designed to act as a robotic drawing pipeline that transcends traditional "edge tracing" algorithms by understanding 3D volumes, cleaning corrupted data (low light and motion blur), and intelligently repairing linguistic text.

 ## Project Architecture (Tri-Stream System)